Nantes: Transport

 Public transport in Nantes is managed by Semitan, also known as "Tan".
 One of the world's first horsebus transit systems was developed in the city in 1826.
 Nantes built its first compressed-air tram network in 1879, which was electrified in 1911.
-Like most European tram networks, Nantes' disappeared during the 1950s in the wake of automobiles and buses.
+Like most European tram networks, Nantes's disappeared during the 1950s in the wake of automobiles and buses.
 However, in 1985 Nantes was the first city in France to reintroduce trams.
 The city has an extensive public-transport network consisting of trams, buses and river shuttles.
 The Nantes tramway has three lines and a total of 43.5 km of track.
 Semitan counted 132.6 million trips in 2015, of which 72.3 million were by tram.
 Navibus, the river shuttle, has two lines: one on the Erdre and the other on the Loire.
 The latter has 520,000 passengers annually and succeeds the Roquio service, which operated on the Loire from 1887 to the 1970s.

 Nantes has also developed a tram-train system, the Nantes tram-train, which would allow suburban trains to run on tram lines; the system already exists in Mulhouse (in eastern France) and Karlsruhe, Germany.
 The city has two tram-train lines: Nantes-Clisson (southern) and Nantes-Châteaubriant (northern).
 Neither is yet connected to the existing tram network, and resemble small suburban trains more than tram-trains.
 The Bicloo bicycle-sharing system has 880 bicycles at 103 stations.

 Nantes Public Transportation statistics

-The average amount of time people spend commuting with public transit in Nantes & Saint-Nazaire, for example to and from work, on a weekday is 40 minutes.
+The average amount of time people spend commuting with public transit in Nantes and Saint-Nazaire, for example to and from work, on a weekday is 40 minutes.
 7.1% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 12 minutes, while 16.8% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 5 km, while 2% travel for over 12 km in a single direction.